Taiye Selasi: Early life and education

-Her given name means first twin in her mother's native Yoruba.
-She had changed her surname several times; she was born with her mother's surname, she then adopted her step-father's surname (Williams), at 12 she had her surname changed to her father's (Wosornu), later she decided to adopt the hyphenated surname Tuakli-Wosornu (both her parents' last names), she eventually changed her surname to Selasi, a word from the Ewe language, that she translated as "answered prayer" or "God has heard".

-Selasi graduated summa cum laude and Phi Beta Kappa with a BA degree in American studies from Yale, and earned her MPhil in international relations from Nuffield College, Oxford.
-Her twin sister, Yetsa Kehinde Tuakli, is a physiatrist in the US.
-The first African member of the International Paralympic Committee, she competes in the long jump for Ghana's national team.
+Selasi graduated summa cum laude and Phi Beta Kappa with a BA degree in American studies from Yale, and earned her Master of Philosophy (MPhil) in international relations from Nuffield College, Oxford.

 Career

 In 2005 The LIP Magazine published "Bye-Bye, Babar (Or: What is an Afropolitan?)", Selasi's seminal text on Afropolitans.
-In "Bye Bye Babar", Selasi describes a new African diaspora; a broader mix that accepts its diversity: "Perhaps what most typifies the Afropolitan consciousness is the refusal to oversimplify; the effort to understand what is ailing in Africa alongside the desire to honor what is wonderful, unique."
+In "Bye Bye Babar", Selasi describes a new African diaspora: "Perhaps what most typifies the Afropolitan consciousness is the refusal to oversimplify; the effort to understand what is ailing in Africa alongside the desire to honor what is wonderful, unique."
 Selasi does not seek recognition as the originator of Afropolitanism, "She makes a point not to claim to have coined it, and she downplays her own role in the whole phenomenon that followed from it."
+Selasi is the first writer ever to publish on the subject of Afropolitan identity.
 The conversation of Afropolitanism increased following the essay, and this paved the way for scholars such as Simon Gikandi and Achille Mbembe to "further develop" the term, Afropolitan, into a widely known and used ideology.
 The same year she wrote the essay, she penned a play that was produced at a small theatre by Avery Willis, Toni Morrison's niece.

 In 2006, Morrison gave Selasi a one-year deadline; she wrote "The Sex Lives of African Girls" to meet it.
 The story, published by UK literary magazine Granta in 2011, appears in Best American Short Stories 2012.

-In 2010, Ann Godoff at Penguin Press bought Selasi's unfinished novel.
-Ghana Must Go was published in 2013.
+Selasi's debut novel, Ghana Must Go, was published by Penguin in 2013.
 It was acclaimed by Diana Evans in The Guardian, Margaret Busby in The Independent, by The Economist, and by The Wall Street Journal.
-Selected as one of the 10 Best Books of 2013 by The Wall Street Journal and The Economist, it has been sold in 22 countries as of 2014.
+Selected as one of the 10 Best Books of 2013 by The Wall Street Journal and The Economist, the novel had been sold in 22 countries as of 2014.